Shea-Porter was the representative for New Hampshire’s 1st congressional district and was a Democrat. She served from 2017 to 2018.

 Some of Shea-Porter’s most recently sponsored bills include...

-From Jan 2007 to Dec 2014, Shea-Porter missed 133 of 4,735 roll call votes, which is 2.8%.
-This is on par with the median of 2.5% among the lifetime records of representatives serving in Dec 2014.
-ProPublica has tracked 1 explanation for these missed votes.
+From Jan 2007 to Dec 2018, Shea-Porter missed 253 of 5,945 roll call votes, which is 4.3%.
+This is worse than the median of 2.5% among the lifetime records of representatives serving in Dec 2018.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|